• Skip to main content

 Acute Pain

 More common that chronic pain, acute pain is usually preceded by an incident.
 Practically every person on the planet has experienced acute pain at some point or another.
 Acute pain can come after stubbing your toe, an exercise injury, wearing ill-fitting shoes all evening, a stress-induced headache, or throwing out your back when picking up a heavy object.
 Acute pain refers to pain that is temporary.
 This means, the underlying cause of the pain can be addressed quickly, at which time the associated pain symptoms dissipate.
-Most of the time, acute pain can be treated at home or through a quick visit to a primary care physician.
+Most of the time, acute pain can be treated at home or through a quick visit to a primary care provider.

 Chronic Pain